AdobeDocs/experience-manager-65.en/help/sites-developing/touch-ui-concepts.md

 * Provides a default, standardized UI
 * Is extensible
 * Is designed for both mobile and desktop devices (respects mobile first)
-* Can be used in any Granite-based platform/product/project; eg AEM
+* Can be used in any Granite-based platform/product/project; for example, AEM

 ![chlimage_1-82](assets/chlimage_1-82.png)